redwebcreation/heavy-nest-archive/README.md

 ```yaml
 example-app:4.2.0
 ```

+The `host` tells the proxy to forward any request for this host to the container on the `container_port`

 The `env` key lets you provide environment variables to the image, you can provide one per line using the syntax you are used to.